didaquis/changelog-generator/README.md

 The data that will be part of the changelog is obtained from a JSON file.
 You must edit the file located in the directory `data/changelog.json`.
 You must also edit the file of configuration located in the directory `data/configuration.json`.

-After edit JSON files, your are ready to publish.
+After edit JSON files, you are ready to publish.

 ### Publish
 Execute the comand `npm run publish`.
 A directory called `/out` will be created.
 Move all content of that folder to your web server.
 Of course, you can publish the website generated on GitHub Pages, Surge or similar services.